 3. Pin Brush

-The pin brush* (Amazon Affiliate Link) is similar to the slicker brush in that it has wire bristles.
+The pin brush* (Amazon Affiliate Link), or pinhead brush, is similar to the slicker brush in that it has wire bristles.
 The difference is that the pin brush’s wire “pins” are tipped with rubber or plastic.

-The wire bristles are also sometimes spaced further apart than a standard slicker brush, but not always.
+The wire bristles are also sometimes spaced further apart than a standard slicker brush and may also be longer, but not always.
 This type of dog grooming brush is best-suited to longer and silkier coat types.

 The shedding blade* (Amazon Affiliate Link) may have a scary name, but it’s not a blade at all and is not used for cutting.
 This dog grooming brush is horseshoe-shaped and has small, ridged, harmless “teeth” on one side.
 It’s not meant to cut fur, but it is useful for removing loose fur from short, flat, or combination coat types.